Tree Canopy

 How does Dominion Energy work with the City of Charleston regarding tree trimmings?

-In June 2019, the city passed a Tree Protection Agreement that outlines standards to be used by Dominion Energy when trimming trees.
+In June 2019, the city passed the Tree Protection Agreement that outlines standards to be used by Dominion Energy when trimming trees.

 Is Dominion exempt from the city's tree protection requirements?

-Yes, under certain conditions outlined in the City’s Zoning Code, section 54-326 (G).
-Dominion Energy is exempt if they agree to the following: (1) Recognize the need to minimize cutting and trimming of grand trees; (2) Establish design guidelines for construction and maintenance; and (3) Allow for a consultation process to the city.
-Failure to execute the agreement is a violation of the ordinance.
+Yes, Dominion Energy is exempt from the city’s requirements for tree protection if they agree to the following: (1) Recognize the need to minimize cutting and trimming of grand trees; (2) Establish design guidelines for construction and maintenance which identifies the saving of grand trees as a factor to be considered in the design process; and (3) Allow for a consultation process with the city.
+If they do not adhere to those three items, they are no longer exempt from the city’s tree protection requirements.
 To read the ordinance in its entirety, visit here.

-How frequently does Dominion trim trees in each neighborhood?
+How frequently does Dominion Energy trim trees in each neighborhood?

-Tree trimming is performed on a continuous 5-year cycle, meaning Dominion typically services each neighborhood once every five years.
+Tree trimming is performed on a continuous 5-year cycle, meaning Dominion Energy typically services each neighborhood once every five years.
+The 2025 trimming cycle is coming to a close as we work with the city to obtain more information on where and when 2026 trimming will begin.
+Check back here for updates soon.

-Who actually performs the tree cutting for Dominion Energy?
+Who performs tree trimming services for Dominion Energy?

 Where has undergrounding already taken place in Charleston?

-Where is undergrounding planned or under petition in Charleston?
+Where is undergrounding planned or under Construction in Charleston?

 Still have questions?